Baeckea frutescens: Description

 Baeckea frutescens is a shrub that typically grows to a height of up to 1 m and has arching branches.
 Its leaves are linear and often clustered on short side-branches, 4–10 mm long and about 0.5 mm wide on a petiole 0.5–0.6 mm long.
 The flowers are arranged singly in leaf axils and are 3.5–5 mm wide on a pedicel 1–2 mm long.
 The five sepals are rounded-triangular, the five petals white, more or less round and 1.0–1.5 mm long, and there are seven to thirteen stamens.
 Flowering mainly occurs in summer and the fruit is a capsule about 2 mm in diameter.

 Taxonomy

 Baeckea frutescens was first formally described in 1753 by Carl Linnaeus in Species Plantarum.
 The specific epithet (frutescens) means "becoming bushy or shrubby".

 Distribution and habitat

 This baeckea grows in heath and open grassland from south-east China to eastern Australia.
 In Australia it grows in near-coastal areas as far south as Port Macquarie.

+Use in horticulture

+This species' tiny leaves and branches make it a popular subject of bonsai.